Fagrell/cleanqt.io-posts/14-aug-2018/post.md

 The copy-constructor and assignment-operator have now been declared with `=delete` instead of just being private, resulting in a preferred error message.

-Even though the error message has improved, I still believe it's valuable to redeclare the macro in the derived class as it then automatically document the behaviour of the class.
-Someone who's new to Qt can quickly understand the intended usage: the object shouldn't be copied!
+Even though the error message has improved, I still believe it's valuable to redeclare the macro in the derived class, as it  document the behaviour of the class.
+Someone who's new to Qt can quickly understand the intended usage: the object shouldn't (and can't) be copied!